Mastering 5K Speed: Proven Interval Workouts to Cut Minutes Off Your Time

 3. Cool-down: 2 km very easy (Zone A).

-Goal: Keep each fast segment within 5 % faster than your current 5K pace.
-Use a pace‑zone display to stay in the right colour band.
+Goal: Keep each fast segment within 5% faster than your current 5K pace.

-Feel free to adjust the rest intervals – if the 90‑second jog feels too easy, lengthen it to 2 minutes; if the 1 200 m repeats are brutal, drop them to 1 km.
+If 90 seconds feels too easy, stretch it to 2 minutes; if the 1 200 m repeats hurt too much, dial back to 1 km.

 References